-Homeworking is in fashion, in Switzerland as well as abroad.
-Many companies now encourage their employees to work from home, whilst more and more solopreneurs join business centers.
-What are the recommendations for preserving ergonomics and a healthy posture?
+Working from home is now common, in Switzerland as well as abroad.
+Many companies encourage their employees to stay at home, whilst more and more solopreneurs start their own business.
+What are the ergonomic recommendations for preserving your health when working from home?

 Your body is the same in every context: the advice that we provide on our DSE training (Display Screen Equipment) is valid under every circumstance.
 Furthermore, you should beware three hazards specifically related to working from home or a remote location:

 The ergonomic risks related to the seat are illustrated below: an ergonomic office chair with a good lumbar support, a kitchen chair with just a high backrest, and a couch.
 To work in good conditions, you need to invest in a good office chair, which you can purchase from approx. CHF 450 ($450).
 Make sure that you read this article before buying.

 Regarding your neck, now: the lower and the more horizontal the screen (e.g., a tablet lying flat on the table), the more you flex the neck.
 When you work on a laptop from a fixed location (e.g., from home), you can choose between two ergonomic solutions:

 The pictures below show how you can create an ergonomic workstation in an Ikea closet.
 If you do not have a proper office chair, use a lumbar cushion on your kitchen chair.